sammahafza/reverse-arabic-utf8-subtitles/README.md

 ## Motivation

+Some streaming devices read arabic with RTL fine like my Playstation 4, but a lot of arabic subtitles are old-fashioned with reverse punctuation. they don't use RIGHT-TO-LEFT EMBEDDING Control Character (U+202B) so it only works on LTR devices.

 Subtitle Edit has a reverse punctuation feature, but it's only works correctly in Windows-1256 (ANSI) and not in UTF-8.
 Becuase in UTF-8 we don't need to swap brackets, only other symbols.

 ## Installation & Usage